Meet Our Faculty & Staff

 Mallory Shotwell, Children's House After School

 Mallory was born and raised in Grand Rapids, Michigan where she attended Aquinas College.
 She is now finishing her elementary education degree in Madison.
 She has been in childcare for the past fourteen years, working with families as a nanny and with children in inner city schools in Brooklyn, New York.
 She believes she was born to be a teacher and is excited to be a part of the MCMS community, where she can practice the Montessori philosophy that she has been studying for the past ten years.
 In her spare time, she enjoys photography, camping with her son, and reading.

 Amanda Viviani, Children's House After School

-Amanda is very happy to be in her second year with the MCMS Children's House After School (CHAS) program!
-Born and raised in Medford, Wisconsin, she attended Edgewood College in Madison, where she received a bachelor's in English and creative writing; she returned in 2005 to study secondary education for two years.
+Amanda attended Edgewood College in Madison, where she received a B.S. in English and creative writing; she returned in 2005 to study secondary education for two years.
+Since then, she has worked in both pre-K and after-school programs.
 Growing up in a family of educators, Amanda was exposed to mostly traditional ideas of pedagogy, but has since been charmed by the creative, individualized nurturing that a Montessori environment provides children.
-She is a published writer, with short fiction appearing in several literary magazines, and enjoys painting, cooking, crocheting and creating.
-Amanda and her husband live in historic Evansville, where they share their century-old farmhouse with two mischievous cats.
+Amanda and her husband Joe live in historic Evansville with their son, Luca.

 Alicia Pelton, Physical Education Teacher